 “for her lyric poetry which, inspired by powerful emotions, has made her name a symbol of the idealistic aspirations of the entire Latin American world“

 Gabriela Mistral was the pseudonym for Lucila Godoy y Alcayaga.
 She was born in Vicuna, Chile in 1889.

-Aged 17, she met Romeo Ureta, whom she fell in love with.
+Aged 17, she met Romeo Ureta, with whom she fell in love with.
 But, more tragedy was to strike three years later, when he committed suicide.
-This loss devastaed Gabriela and left a lasting scar throughout her life.
-More tragedy was to strike later, when a nephew also committed suicide.
+This loss devastated Gabriela and left a lasting scar throughout her life.
+More tragedy was to strike later when a nephew also committed suicide.

-The poems of Gabriela Mistrale included themes of Christian faith, love and sorrow.
-Gabriela Mistrale was a lay member of the Franciscan order and this Catholic faith and belief in the afterlife, influenced her poetry and outlook on life.
+The poems of Gabriela Mistral included themes of Christian faith, love and sorrow.
+Gabriela Mistral was a lay member of the Franciscan order and this Catholic faith and belief in the afterlife, influenced her poetry and outlook on life.

 Margot Arce de Vazquez says of Gabriela Mistral:

 ” Gabriela was to Spanish – America what Unamuno was to modern Spain.
 She represented the basic and typical essence of our race as Unamuno represented that which was typically Spanish.
 She carried within her a fusion of Basque and Indian heritage: Spanish in her rebellious, individualistic spirit; very Indian in her long, deep silences and in that priestly aura of stone idol.
 To this representative cultural value must be added the great value of her literary work, an incomparable document for what it reveals of her person and for its unique American accent.”

 (From Gabriela Mistral: The Poet and her work, NYUP 1964)